This pepper steak bowl served over rice is a hearty meal, perfect for busy weeknights. It's ready in less than 30 minutes!

 ★ Why You'll Love this Recipe ★

-Bite-sized pieces of tender steak are seared and then cooked in a thicken, gravy-like sauce flavored with beef and vegetable stock, bell peppers, onion and tomato, seasoned with garlic, pepper and spices.
+Bite-sized pieces of steak are seared and then cooked in a thicken, gravy-like sauce flavored with beef stock, bell peppers, onion and tomato, seasoned with garlic, pepper and ginger for an Asian-style flavor.

-This meal is freezer-friendly so it's great for meal prepping or repurposing leftovers.
+This dish is freezer-friendly so it's great for meal prepping or repurposing leftovers for lunch.

 ★ Ingredients You'll Need ★